abdullahq19/circular-indicator/README.md

 - Specify the direction of progress (clockwise or counter-clockwise).
 - Supports tapping functionality with a callback function.

-Contributing
-Contributions are welcome!
+### Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.